SyncfusionExamples/ej2-schedule-airfarecalendar/README.md

 ## Installing

+Once done with downloading, next you need to install the necessay packages required to run this application locally.
 The `npm install` command will install all the needed JS2 packages into your current project and to do so, run the below command.

 ```
 npm install